dreamking60/d3-start-to-finish-leanpub/manuscript/26 PRACTICAL Add a menu.md

 Currently only the menu responds to `state.selectedIndicator` changing.
 However in an upcoming practical you’ll add code so that the circles are sorted according to the selected indicator.

 Another thing to note is that the menu was created using D3.
-This shows that D3 is actually a general purpose library that can create user interfaces, as well as data visualizations.
+This shows that D3 is actually a general purpose library that can create user interfaces, as well as data visualisations.

 For simple interfaces such as this menu, D3 is fine to use.
 However I’d recommend a library such as React or Vue for more complicated interfaces.